-What is Studio First?
+What is STUDIO FIRST?

-When does Studio First take place?
+When does STUDIO FIRST take place?

-- Five (5) Week Program — 30 hours per week
+- Five (5) Week Program — 40 hours per week

-Where does Studio First take place?
+Where does STUDIO FIRST take place?

 Who is the Program Director?

-- 500-word Essay
+- Essay (500-words)

-- One Image
+- One image

-$2950 + HST (includes some studio supplies, and access to computer software).
+$2960 + HST (includes some studio supplies, and access to computer software).

 What is the cancellation policy?

 Should you find that you are unable to attend and have already paid the tuition, you have two options: request a refund or apply for a deferral.

-- Cancellation after May 17: No refund will be issued.
+- Cancellation after May 6: No refund will be issued.

-What does the Registration fee cover?
+What does the registration fee cover?

 It does not cover:

-Does this program count as a credit course at the University?
+Does this program count as a credit course at the university?

-Can I apply to Carleton’s M. Arch in the same year that I register for Studio First?
+Can I apply to Carleton’s M. Arch in the same year that I register for STUDIO FIRST?